Last Updated on

 7. Explore the Dallas/Ft.
 Worth Metroplex

-Dallas is an extremely family-friendly place with great art galleries, zoos, nature and science museums, and a few wild animal refuges.
-The Dallas Museum of Art allows families to explore art together with hands on activities!
+Dallas is an extremely family-friendly place with great art galleries, zoos, nature and science museums, and a few wildlife refuges.
+The Dallas Museum of Art allows families to explore art together with hands-on activities!
 You’ll find a planetarium, IMAX theater, prehistoric creatures, and more at the Perot Museum of Nature and Science.
 The Ft.
-Worth Zoo is a favorite, with a clean, easy-to-navigate layout and well-cared for animals.
+Worth Zoo is a favorite, with a clean, easy-to-navigate layout, and well-cared for animals.
 For an underwater experience, the Dallas World Aquarium has an underwater tunnel where you can see sharks swim over your head!